influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 In Example 3 above `my_int` is of type `int64`, `my_float` is of type `float64` and `my_octal` is of type `int64` octal.

 ##### Strings
 Strings begin with either one or three single single quotation marks: `'` or `'''`.
 Strings can be concatenated using the addition `+` operator.
 To escape quotation marks within a string delimited by a single quotation mark use the backslash character.
-If it is to be anticipated that many quotation marks will be encountered inside the string delimit it using triple single quotation marks instead.
-The double quotation mark, when used to access field and tag values, can be used without an escape.
+If it is to be anticipated that many quotation marks will be encountered inside the string, delimit it using triple single quotation marks instead.
+The double quotation mark, which is used to access field and tag values, can be used without an escape.

 **Example 4 &ndash; Basic strings**